apache/ozone/hadoop-hdds/docs/content/interface/HttpFS.md

 Operation                       |      Support
 --------------------------------|---------------------
 Create and Write to a File      | supported
-Append to a File                | unsupported, as append is not implemented in Ozone Concat File(s)                  | unsupported, as append is not implemented in Ozone Open and Read a File            | supported
+Append to a File                | not implemented in Ozone FileSystem API Concat File(s)                  | not implemented in Ozone FileSystem API Open and Read a File            | supported
 Make a Directory                | supported
 Create a Symbolic Link          | unsupported
 Rename a File/Directory         | unsupported
 Delete a File/Directory         | supported
-Truncate a File                 | unsupported, not implemented in Ozone Status of a File/Directory      | supported
+Truncate a File                 | not implemented in Ozone FileSystem API Status of a File/Directory      | supported
 List a Directory                | supported
 List a File                     | supported